dustinwhisman/dustinwhisman.com/src/pages/writing/eleventy-starter-template/html.md

 ---
-title: "Eleventy Starter: HTML | Writing | Dustin Whisman"
+title: 'Eleventy Starter: HTML | Writing | Dustin Whisman'
 description: This article goes into detail about setting up HTML layouts and page structures using Eleventy, as well as setting up an HTML linter to check for accessibility issues.
-articleTitle: "Building an Eleventy Starter Template: HTML"
+articleTitle: 'Building an Eleventy Starter Template: HTML'
 layout: layout.njk
 date: 2022-05-18
 tags: